Bioethics Conferences, Lectures, and Events

 Decision Making for Unrepresented Patients – a worthwhile dialogue

-Seventy participants from thirty-one different northern California institutions attended the 10th annual Summer Workshop and took part in a conversation centered on decision-making for unrepresented patients.
+This level of participation again showed itself at the 10th annual Summer Workshop, as seventy participants from thirty-one different northern California institutions took part in a conversation centered on decision-making for unrepresented patients.
 Why this topic?
 It came directly from feedback at last year’s Workshop and matched the observations of our bioethicists while doing their clinical work.

-Dr. Alan Newman, Chair, Psychiatry, California Pacific Medical Center (CPMC), spoke about how best to assess decision making capacity when a patient is unable to decide for themselves.
-St. Luke’s Ethics Committee Chairperson, Dr. Jessica Evert, facilitated a panel discussion on how to conduct an ethics care conference.
+Dr. Alan Newman, Chair, Psychiatry, California Pacific Medical Center (CPMC), spoke about how best to assess decision making capacity in patients.
+St. Luke’s Ethics Committee Chairperson, Dr. Jessica Evert, facilitated a skills workshop on how to conduct an ethics care conference.
 PMHV bioethicists Drs.
-Ruchika Mishra and Shilpa Shashidhara, joined by CPMC Ethics Committee Chairperson, Dr. William Andereck, shared in discussing challenging patients and ethics process recommendations.
+Ruchika Mishra and Shilpa Shashidhara, joined by CPMC Ethics Committee Chairperson, Dr. William Andereck, discussed challenging patient cases and models of decision making for the unrepresented patient.
 PMHV’s Clinical Ethics Fellow, Dr. Ruaim Muaygil, concluded the workshop by discussing how best to write an ethics chart note.
-This completed a circle that encompassed participation from the newest and most senior bioethicists within PMHV, as the day had begun with Dr. Albert Jonsen focusing the conversation when he spoke about the ethics of caring for our most vulnerable patients.
+This completed a circle that encompassed participation from the newest and most senior bioethicists within PMHV, as the day began with Dr. Albert Jonsen discussing the nature of our obligation to care for patients unable to represent themselves.
+These are among our most vulnerable patients and our duties to them are strong as health care providers.

 For further details, please read the soon to be published Ethical Times #42.
 Should you have any inquiries regarding the content or details from any previous workshop, please call our office.